Monthly Home Maintenance Checklist

 Part of being a homeowner is performing regular maintenance to keep the property in peak condition.
 Home maintenance helps protect your investment, maximize your ROI, and can even increase the home’s value.
 Preventative maintenance can also save thousands in repair costs.
 But how do you know what home maintenance repairs to take care of first?

-We’ve put together a list of five things that homeowners should check every month to ensure their investment properties are safe and well taken care of:
+We’ve put together a list of four things that homeowners should check every month to ensure their investment properties are safe and well taken care of:

 Replace AC Filters